|||

 • individuals who work or carry on a business in the Area;

-• Camden Borough Councillors representing all or part of the Area.
+• Camden Borough Councillors representing all or part of the Area;

-HNF Committee
+Committee

-3.6 The Committee will direct and oversee the work of the HNF and will meet at least quarterly for this purpose.
+3.9 The Committee will direct and oversee the work of the HNF and will meet at least quarterly for this purpose.

-3.9 In addition to elected Committee members, Camden Borough Councillors who are members of the HNF will be ex officio Committee members and will have the same voting rights as other Committee members.
+3.12 In addition to elected Committee members, Camden Borough Councillors who are members of the HNF and represent part of the Area will be ex officio Committee members and will have the same voting rights as other Committee members.

-3.10 The Secretary will make minutes of General and Committee Meetings and other notices available to the members of the HNF.
-Organisations which are affiliated to HNF will be encouraged to communicate such information to their membership.
+3.13 The Secretary will make minutes of General and Committee Meetings and other notices available on the HNFs website.

 Meetings